stephenry/ccm/README.md

 In multi-processor systems, multiple agent may maintain copies of the same cache lines.
-Coherence protocols are used to maintain the Single Writer/Multiple Read (SWMR) invariant, whereby ownership of lines are managed between caches in a correct and performant manner.
+Coherence protocols are used to maintain the Single Writer/Multiple Reader (SWMR) invariant, whereby ownership of lines are managed between caches in a correct and performant manner.
 Although coherency protocols may have a very significant bearing on the overall performance of a multiprocessor system, the ability to model their